 8. A hand and footprint

 Complete the time capsule with an adorable hand and footprint!
 There’s nothing cuter than teeny little hands and feet.
+If you haven't made one already, you can get a baby handprint and footprint kit on Amazon.
 Your future kiddo won’t believe how small they once were!

 Time Capsule Ideas for Kids or Students

 Creating a time capsule can be such an exciting and fun project for kids and students.
 You can choose to bury the capsule for your future self or for a future stranger to stumble upon someday.
 Here are some ideas of what you can include.